yangyi02/video_motion_synthetic3/exp007/README.md

-## Same as Exp006 But Use Pixel Average for Occlusion Place
+## Same as Exp004 But Use Pixel Average for Occlusion Place

-- Baseline: Exp006
 - No Occlusion modeling, predict conflict pixel values as the average between all coming pixels
 - Predict motion for every pixel
 - Photometric loss for pixels that are not occluded, then divided by the total number of existing pixels